 Off the cuff, this seems like a silly question.
 Of course, the primary objective of our sales team is to sell our products and services… plain and simple.
 But the devil shows up in the details of exactly how to get there.

 Something happens when our sales team goes to execute in the real world with real people and real competitors.
-The CRM, the selling techniques, the marketing support, don’t replace the need for human performance from the individuals on our sales team.
+The CRM, the selling techniques, and the marketing support don’t replace the need for human performance from the individuals on our sales team.

 I love sports analogies for business strategy and tis the season so will go with an easy American football parallel.
 Think of your sales team as the offensive unit of your business.
 What is the purpose and primary objective of the offense?

 Most would agree the primary objective of a football team offense is to maximize points scored against a given competitor.